Janne Kristiansen: Career

 She was appointed to the position as director of the Norwegian Police Security Service on 25 September 2009.
 There were three other applicants, and Minister of Justice Knut Storberget had specifically asked her to apply.
-In the period between her appointment and her accession in November, Roger Berg was acting director.
+Her accession was in November.
 As head of the PST Kristiansen was juxtaposed with the director of the National Police Directorate as one of the two top leaders of the Norwegian Police Service.
 During her time as head of the PST she oversaw the arrests of three men with residencies in Norway suspected of planning a terror attack on the Danish newspaper Jyllands-Posten.
 In addition the terror attacks on the government quarters and Utøya on 22 July 2011 happened during her PST leadership.

-She resigned as director on 18 January 2012, after accidentally revealing Norwegian intelligence assets in Pakistan, with her deputy Roger Berg succeeding her as acting leader.
+She resigned as director on 18 January 2012, after accidentally revealing that Norway had intelligence assets in Pakistan, with her deputy Roger Berg succeeding her as acting leader.

 Forced resignation as head of PST

 Janne Kristiansen resigned as PST leader on 18 January 2012 following an open hearing of the parliament's 22 July Committee (not to be confused with the 22 July Commission) that same day where she had been summoned to answer questions about Norwegian security and intelligence work.
 This unfolded after she had answered a direct question from Member of Parliament Akhtar Chaudhry (Socialist Left Party) during the parliament's (Storting) questioning of her.
 The question was whether Norway has cooperation with Pakistan in the intelligence arena, and Kristiansen's reply was interpreted as a confirmation that the Norwegian Intelligence Service (military intelligence) had in fact a presence in that country.
 Both the two major news agencies in Norway, however, have written that representatives from the Norwegian Armed Forces have confirmed the presence of the Intelligence Service abroad on a number of previous occasions.
 This would make it uncertain whether confidential information was revealed during the hearing.
 In March 2012 police investigations of Kristiansen were dropped by the Bureau for the Investigation of Police Affairs.